The cloud contact centre market is still in its infancy, with security and privacy concerns, as well network connectivity issues, hampering adoption.

 “Although concerns around security and privacy presently hamper mainstream adoption of cloud contact centre solutions in Australia, once these challenges are mitigated, the market will witness a strong uptake of cloud contact centre solutions,” explains Sandeep Karuppuswamy, industry analyst, Australia & New Zealand ICT Practice, Frost & Sullivan.

-Cloud based contact centres refer to the supply of contact centre functionalities such as voice and applications through an 'as a service'
+Cloud based contact centres refer to the supply of contact centre functionalities such as voice and applications through an 'as a service' model.

 The solution is delivered over the internet from a multi-tenanted infrastructure owned by a service provider.